-Our preliminary data show that pumas and camelids interact strongly.
-A high percentage of adult vicuña carcasses showed signs of puma predation suggesting that pumas account for most of vicuña mortality.
-Results from marked vicuña newborns show that pumas also kill a large number of juvenile individuals.
+Our preliminary data suggest that pumas and camelids interact strongly.
+A high percentage of vicuña carcasses (73%, n = 59) showed signs of puma predation suggesting that pumas account for most of vicuña mortality.
+Results from marked vicuña newborns, monitored from birth to death or 12 months of age, show that pumas also kill a large number of juvenile individuals (at least 50% in 2008, $n^1 = 4$, total individuals marked = 7; at least 42% in 2009, $n^1 = 12$, total individuals marked = 42, and; 75% in 2010, $n^1 = 4$, total individuals marked = 41 [this cohort is still under study]).
 Vicuñas seemed to respond to this predation pressure by increasing vigilant and decreasing foraging times in areas with tall vegetation or complex topographical structures (i.e. canyons with rocky outcrops where pumas could hide).
-The effects of such behavioral changes on vegetation are being studied.
-Our first experimental observations suggest that grasses increase three times in height in sites where vicuñas do not graze.
+For instance, preliminary analysis showed that in tall grass habitats with high plant cover individual and group vigilant budgets where higher than in open planes with short grasses and low vegetation cover.
+In fact, individual vicuñas in tall grass habitats tripled the amount of time spent vigilant when compared to vicuñas in the open plains.
+Likewise, the percentage of vicuñas vigilant within groups at any given time was 4.5 higher than that of vicuñas groups grazing in the open plains.
+The effects of such behavioral differences on vegetation are being studied.
+Our first experimental observations suggest that grasses increase 3 to 5 times in height in sites where vicuñas do not graze.
 We are currently conducting experiments that will allow us to evaluate the effect of this change in vegetation on small fauna (rodents, lizards, beetles, spiders).